Incapamentum/Attack-Defense/README.md

-# Single-Core Cache Timing Side Channel Attack
-A single-core implementation of a cache timing side channel attack making use of the Prime+Probe exploit.
+# Attack-Defense

-Completed as part of a Spring 2021 term project for the special topics course EEL 5937 - Attacks & Defenses in Secure Architectures.
+Completed as part of a Spring 2021 term project for the special topics course **EEL 5937** - *Attacks & Defenses in Secure Architectures*.
 Class instructor is Dr. Fan Yao.

 The paper by Liu et. al [1] served as the main motivation in pursuing this term project.